 The downside of that is that, well, there are almost endless options for phone sizes, features and styles from all kinds of innovative brands.
 How do you chose the best Android phone when there are so many options?
 That's why we're here.
 No matter what features matter most to you, we can help you find the perfect Android phone that delivers them.
 Whether you're a photography fan, a movie buff or just have big ideas and a smaller budget, we've got you covered.

-The best Android phone for you isn’t necessarily the most expensive or advanced phone, although of course you’ll find lots of flagship phones such as the best Samsung phones in our list.
+The best Android phone for you isn’t necessarily going to be the most expensive or advanced phone, although of course you’ll find lots of big-name flagship phones such as the best Samsung phones in our list.
 While flagships are great choices for many buyers we’ve also taken great care to include phones for every kind of Android user, and for every budget.

-The Android market is incredibly competitive right now, and that’s brilliant for buyers: Android powers many of the best cheap phones you can buy, many of the best compact phones and almost all of the best gaming phones too.
+The Android market gets ever more competitive, and that’s brilliant news for buyers: Android is the OS for many of the best cheap phones you can buy, many of the best compact phones and almost all of the best gaming phones too.

 Let's face it.
-Many, perhaps even most, of the best phones overall in 2021 are Android ones, delivering features as good as or better than any iPhone.
-Let’s discover which of the best Android phones in 2021 is the best phone for you.
+Many, perhaps even most, of the best phones overall in 2021 are Android ones that deliver hardware and features as good as or better than any iPhone.
+So let's discover which of the best Android phones in 2021 is the best phone for you.